jellyfin-archive/jellyfin-docs/general/server/users/adding-managing-users.md

 Unlocking

 The unlocking of a user is a manual process for the Jellyfin administrator.
 When a user is locked out a message of the lockout appears on the activity feed on the administrator dashboard.
 To unlock the user, the administrator needs to navigate to the profile of the locked out user.
-When on the profile of the locked out user, the followign message should appear:
+When on the profile of the locked out user, the following message should appear:

 ```sh
 This user is currently disabled